Coleman takes 100 national title as Gatlin sits out final

 Round 2 is coming up in Doha in late September.
 Their rivalry just might be a preview of things to come at the Tokyo Olympics in a year.

 In the women’s 100, Teahna Daniels used a strong surge midway through the race to win in 11.20 seconds.
-English Gardner was second in 11.25 seconds and Morolake Akinosun third (11.28).
+English Gardner was second in 11.25 seconds and Morolake Akinosun third in 11.28.

 Out of the University of Texas, Daniels just recently turned pro.
 She was fourth at the NCAA outdoor meet in June.